Who We Are and How We Help California Consumers

 Consumers can settle many Lemon Law cases outside of court.
 It is expensive to go through the full litigation process, so auto manufacturers have an incentive to settle your case.
 If your vehicle has already been subject to recall or other vehicles in the model line have the same problem, the manufacturer is likely to admit that it is a lemon.

 The attorneys can attempt to negotiate the value of your claim.
 If they cannot agree, your claim can also go to mediation or arbitration.
 These processes are less involved than litigation.
-They save time and money and make it easier to for consumers to obtain compensation.
+They save time and money and make it easier for consumers to obtain compensation.

 One note about arbitration: many manufacturers have started to include an arbitration clause in their written warranties.
 This clause might say that you have to go through arbitration before you can file a claim in court.